bibleexchange/courses/book-of-romans/003_practical/1401_chapter-14.md

-# Helpers of the Weak, Not Judges – Ch.
+# Helpers of the Weak, Not Judges &mdash; Ch.
 14

 Romans chapter fourteen talks about how you should treat a weak brother.
 We need to help those that are weak in their flesh.
 We see the need to be charitable.
 We need to live for God, all that we do needs to be unto God.
 We should not judge one another, for one day every man will give an account of his own life.